 After fully practicing the automotive and gear-changing skills, you must have noticed that it’s quite hard to shift into first gear.
 Well, what you experience is by design and work that needs to be performed by the synchronizer in the transmission process.

-Why is it Hard to Shift into First Gear?
+Why Is It Hard to Shift Into First Gear?

 Usually, in a manual transmission, the first gear is only used for starting the vehicle.
 This is because the first gear is unsynchronized and the ratio difference between the first and second gear is too large.
 What does “ratio” mean here?
 Well, before that let’s understand the concept of “synchronization.”

 It is actually the process of shifting directly from one gear to another by pressing the clutch pedal.
 However, if the gears are not synchronized, the process will make it difficult to shift gears.
-Now, turning towards the concept of the ratio in transmission, let’s consider an example.
+Now, turning to the concept of the ratio in transmission, let’s consider an example.
 In an advanced car, the first gear’s ratio is 3.6:1.
 This means the gear completes one rotation on every 3.6 rotation of the crankshaft.
-Similarly, for the second, third, fourth, fifth, and sixth gear the set ratio is 2.1:1, 1.4:1, 1:1, 0.8:1, and 0.7:1, respectively.
+Similarly, for the second, third, fourth, fifth, and sixth gear, the set ratio is 2.1:1, 1.4:1, 1:1, 0.8:1, and 0.7:1, respectively.

 With this defined ratio, you can observe that the difference between the gear ratio gets smaller as you go for the higher gears.
-In other words, it’s easy to shift into new higher gear, as they are able to match up the engine speed every time you change it.
+In other words, it’s easy to shift into a new higher gear, as they are able to match up the engine speed every time you change it.

 4-Speed Manual Transmission: